Hetman National Nature Park: Climate and ecoregion

 The climate of the Hetman area is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.

 Hetman is in the East European forest steppe ecoregion, a band of patchy forests and grasslands that stretches from the middle of Ukraine to the Ural Mountains.

-Flora and fauna
+Flora, fauna, and funga

 The river valley supports floodplain and terrace wetlands and forest-steppe floral communities.
 The forest trees are mostly oak, linden, ash, aspen, willow, cherry, birchbark, pine, and birch.
 Great diversity of the mushroom kingdom.
 On the territory of the park, it is known about the growth of numerous species of macromycetes - microscopic mushrooms.
 Some of them, such as coral-like heritium and dog's mutin, are listed in the Red Book of Ukraine.

 Public use

 There are hiking trails and guided ecological excursion trails available, and kayaking routes on the river.
 The park supports educational programs for local school groups, and public education campaigns related to nature preservation.